Spotting

 Kahului Airport [OGG/PHOG]

 OGG is the second busiest airport in Hawai‘i.
-Within the main terminal, there are quite a number of windows that look out toward the ramp.
+Within the main terminal, there are quite a number of windows that look out toward the ramp at every gate.
 On a clear day, Mount Haleakalā makes a perfect backdrop.
 An empty gate can get you clear shots of taxiing aircraft on Taxiway A, and some movements on Runway 2/20.
 The quality of the view depends on the cleanliness of the windows.

-OGG has inter-island service by Hawaiian, Southwest, Aloha Air Cargo, Kamaka Air, Mokulele, and TransAir.
+OGG has inter-island service by Hawaiian, Southwest, Aloha Air Cargo, Kamaka Air, Mokulele, FedEx Feeder, and TransAir.
 Mokulele operates out of the Commuter Terminal, and their flights primarily use Runway 5/23.

-OGG has TransPacific service by Alaska, American, Delta, Hawaiian, United, and Southwest; along with Air Canada and WestJet from up north.
+OGG has mainland service by Alaska, American, Delta, Hawaiian, United, and Southwest; along with Air Canada and WestJet from Canada.
+UPS Airlines and Amazon Prime Air have cargo flights.

 Other roads around OGG are subject to security patrols, and spotting is not advised there.